 This class is not intended for first-time boaters; those taking this class should have some previous boating experience, and should study the “Boat Oregon” study guide.
 Those guides are available free at the main Sheriff’s Office in Bend, any of the Sheriff’s Office substations in Terrebonne, Sisters or La Pine, and at All Seasons RV & Marine and Central Lake Marine in Bend.

-There is no charge for this class; students watch a video, have a short Q & A session and then take a 75 question multiple-choice answer test.
+There is no cost to attend this class; students watch a video, have a short Q & A session and then take a 75 question multiple-choice answer test.
 Students who receive a 70% or better score on the test will be provided with the necessary paperwork to get their card, which costs $10 from the Marine Board.
 This is a one-time fee…the card is not a license, does not need to be renewed and is good for life.
 Many insurance companies offer a slight discount on boat insurance rates (when insurance may be required, as when financing a boat), for those who successfully obtain their cards.
 This class does not require prior registration.
-Attendees should respond to the main Sheriff's in Bend, arriving just prior to the 6PM start time.
+Attendees should respond to the main Sheriff's in Bend, arriving just prior to the 9am start time.

 Class Location: Main Sheriff's Office, 63333 W. Highway 20, Bend, OR, 97703